muenzpraeger/salesforce-einstein-vision-java/java/README.md

 The workflow for using Predictive Vision can be described with the following scenario.

-* First you identify image categories that need to be identifier (i. e.
+* First you identify image categories that need to be identified (i. e.
 Beaches, Mountains etc.).
-* Then you create a dataset which will hold all thoseimage categories.
+* Then you create a dataset which will hold all those image categories.
 * You add for each identified image category a so called "label" to the dataset.
 * For every label you add a number of example images to the dataset.
 * After you've finished adding examples you can train the dataset.